rubo77/Lalumo/dev/plan.md

 - Added initial logic to close hamburger menu in `resetCurrentActivity`, but menu still not closing; needs further fix.
 - Added `close-hamburger-menu` custom event and listener in index.js/index.html, but introduced syntax (lint) errors; menu still not closing until fixed.
 - Global `closeHamburgerMenu` function added in index.js and resetCurrentActivity now dispatches it; still needs syntax cleanup.
+- Copied `package.json` into build via CopyWebpackPlugin so version can load.

 ## Task List
 - [x] Search codebase for any `localStorage.setItem` / `getItem` involving `mascotSettings` or `seenActivityMessages`.